humio/cloudwatch2humio/README.md

 The cloudformation template supports the following parameters:

+* `HumioAutoSubscription` - Enable automaticr subscription to new log groups.
 * `HumioDataspaceName` - The name of your dataspace in humio that you want to ship logs to.
 * `HumioProtocol` - The transport protocol used for delivering log events to Humio.
 HTTPS is default and recommended.
 * `HumioHost` - The host you want to ship your humio logs to.